siegeon/magic.lambda.logging/README.md

 ## Querying your log

+**Notice** - To see the capabilities of your particular log implementation please invoke **[log.capabilities]** and verify your particular log implementation can actually do what you need for it to do, since not all implementations have the same capabilities - Implying things such as filtering log items according to content, and/or timeshifting log items, etc, might not be implemented for your particular implementation.

 To retrieve log items sequentially you can use **[log.query]**.
 This slot can optionally take a **[from]** argument being the id of an existing log item from where to start retrieving items, and a **[max]** argument being the maximum number of records to return.
 If no **[max]** argument is specified, the default value of this is 10.
 In addition the